Weakly-supervised Multi-output Regression via Correlated Gaussian Processes: Related Work

-Although weakly-supervised learning has recently become a popular area within the machine learning community \citep[e.g.,][]{grandvalet2005semi,singh2009unlabeled,rohrbach2013transfer, ng2018bayesian}, research on its interface with GPs remains sparse.
-The few problems that have been addressed in this area mainly focused on classification tasks using GPs \citep{lawrence2005semi,skolidis2013semisupervised, damianou2015semi}.
-From a regression perspective, the works are numbered. \citet{Jean2018Semisupervised} proposed an approach based on deep kernel learning \citep{wilson2016deep} for regression with unlabeled data, inferring a posterior distribution that minimizes the variance of unlabeled data as well as labeled data. \citet{cardona2015convolved} modeled a convolved MGP for semi-supervised learning.
-Note that our model is different from such work because they define the unlabeled data as the observations of which the output value $y_{nm}$ is missing and do not use prior knowledge or regluarization for their labels.
+While various attempts on both theory and applications were made, a common assumption across MGP literature is that group labels are readily available.
+Unfortunately, this is not true in many practical applications.
+The few papers that address missingness in GPs focus on classification tasks \citep[e.g.,][]{lawrence2005semi,skolidis2013semisupervised, damianou2015semi}.
+From a regression perspective, the works are numbered. \citet{Jean2018Semisupervised} proposed an approach based on deep kernel learning \citep{wilson2016deep} for regression with missing data, inferring a posterior distribution that minimizes the variance of unlabeled data as well as labeled data. \citet{cardona2015convolved} modeled a convolved MGP for semi-supervised learning.
+This literature however defines missing labels as observations of which the responses $y_{mn}$ are missing.
+In contrast, our study considers weakly-supervised learning for the case of missing labels for group memberships rather than missing responses.

-Our study considers weakly-supervised learning for the case of missing labels for outputs rather than missing output values.
-In this sense, our study is closely related to \citet{lazaro2012overlapping} who solve the data association problem using OMGP.
-The goal of data association is to infer the movement trajectories of different objects while recovering the labels identifying which trajectories correspond to which object.
+In this sense, our study is most related to \citet{lazaro2012overlapping} who solve data association problem using overlapping mixture of Gaussian processes (OMGP).
+The goal of data association is to infer the movement trajectories of different objects while recovering the labels identifying which trajectory corresponds to which object.
 Extending the OMGP, \citet{ross2013nonparametric} proposed a model that enables the inference of the number of latent GPs.
 Recently, \citet{kaiser2018data} also extended the OMGP by modeling both the latent functions and the data associations using GPs.
 However, OMGP makes a key assumption of independence across mixture components (i.e., the outputs).
-This limits its capability in scenarios that calls for modeling between-output correlations and borrowing strength across outputs, a key feature we incorporate in this work.
-Also the previous work on the data association problem is unsupervised and cannot handle noisy labels or control labeling acuteness.
-Specifically, our model can search the proper hyperparameter $\alpha_0$ in optimization that reduces predictive variance by acute class assignments, whereas previous models do not have any options to control, which often results in poor predictions with high variances.
+This limits its capability in scenarios that call for modeling between-output correlations and borrowing strength across outputs, a key feature we incorporate in this work.